crummy/gutenberg-extractor/src/README.md

 The database is stored in memory by default.
 Authors and Subjects are stored in separate tables, connected to Books by BookAuthors and BookSubjects tables.

+The project is small enough that there are no true "unit" tests - instead I aimed for more "subcutaneous" tests that test nearly the entirety of the app, as there's not much in the way of complex or branching logic that would be best tested with unit tests.

 # Usage

 * `npm run test` to run tests with Mocha